What is NYSAWLA?

 Which FLACS assessments are available?

 Checkpoint A & B exams are available in Chinese, French, German, Italian and Spanish.
+We also offer a Checkpoint A exam in American Sign Language.

 Can a school district sign up for only one assessment and not another?